 In the book version, the infection (caused by the fictional Solanum virus) takes much more time to develop.
 The outbreak is stopped by sheer military force and the creation of zombie-specific weapons such as the “lobotomizer.”

-The sick individuals must be giving off some kind of scent that renders them immediately “invisible” to the zombies.
 So how does all this fare on the realism scale?
 There is some evidence that we can use one microbe to fight another, as in the movie version.
 Antibiotics, for example, are just chemicals taken from one species of bacteria or fungi and harnessed by humans to fight off others.

 However, that’s not exactly what’s happening in World War Z. The sick individuals must be giving off some kind of scent, perhaps a pheromone, that renders them immediately “invisible” to the zombies.